wareya/gammakit/readme.txt

 instance_create
 instance_add_variable (novelty)

-"global" is a fake/fixed/read-only variable that stores global variables.
+"global" is a fake/fixed/read-only variable that stores global variables (e.g. global.players).
 Global functions are accessed as if they were in the current scope, but can be shadowed by local functions.

 TODO:
 - sets (syntax " set { } | set { $expr$..., $unusedcomma$? } " compared to dict syntax of " { } | { $dictval$..., $unusedcomma$? } ")